lr-agenceweb/rails-starter/README.md

 Ruby and Rails versions
 -----------------------
-Ruby 2.2.0
+Ruby 2.2.2
 Rails 4.2.3

 Server
 ------
-I am using unicorn in local development.
+This project use unicorn in local development.
 The server is launch using `foreman start`

 Database
 ---------
-I am using `mysql2` but you can choose to use `PostgreSQL` or any other SGBD.
+It use `mysql2` but you can choose to use `PostgreSQL` or `SQlite` or any other SGBD.
 To create a dump of your database, run `rake db:backup`

 Template